Lab values and expectations

 HostName sapelo2.gacrc.uga.edu

-User tdm
+User myID

 GACRC Documentation: Connecting to Sapelo2